martinjohny167/App_Dev/README.md

 ## Steps to be followed to run the application :

 - Before running the application make sure that you installed all the requirements given in requirement.txt <br />
-- Go to settings.py and change the database connection details to your server.<br />
+- Go to settings.py and change the database connection details to your server.(already connected to cloud hosted mssql)<br />
 	```
 	 DATABASES = {
     	  'default': {